nginxinc/nginx-wiki/source/modules/redis2.rst

 Description
 -----------
-This is an Nginx upstream module that makes nginx talk to a `Redis <http://redis.io/>`_ 2.x server in a non-blocking way.
+This is an NGINX upstream module that makes NGINX talk to a `Redis <http://redis.io/>`_ 2.x server in a non-blocking way.
 The full Redis 2.0 unified protocol has been implemented including the Redis pipelining support.